Search

 Meta

 La.
-PSC Reviewing Entergy Request for $5B Data Center with Gas Gen
+PSC Reviewing Entergy Request to Power $5B Data Center with Gas Gen

 The Louisiana PSC has taken first steps to consider Entergy’s request to power a proposed $5 billion AI data center in north Louisiana with $3.2 billion in mostly natural gas generation.